pact-foundation/pact-jvm/provider/pact-jvm-provider-gradle/README.md

 ## Modifying the requests before they are sent

-**NOTE on breaking change: Version 2.1.8+ uses Apache HttpClient instead of HttpBuilder so the closure will receive a HttpRequest object instead of a request Map.**

 Sometimes you may need to add things to the requests that can't be persisted in a pact file.
 Examples of these would be authentication tokens, which have a small life span.
 The Pact Gradle plugin provides a request filter that can be set to a closure on the provider that will be called before the request is made.
 This closure will receive the HttpRequest